 Certain products can benefit from having real-time charts displayed within them.
-Whether it is an internal or external application, metrics truly come to life when they are displayed nicely.
+Whether it is an internal or external application, metrics truly come to life when they are displayed nicely, particularly in a dashboard.

 With Moesif, adding stunning visualizations to display data is easy and maintenance-free.
 All of the charts you find useful within Moesif can be easily exported and embedded right within your applications.
 There are a few ways to do this within Moesif, which include using an embedded template or public link to display a chart within your application.

-Let’s explore the benefits of using embedded templates, how they work, and some real-world examples of Moesif users leveraging this feature.
+Let’s explore the benefits of using embedded templates, how they work, and some real-world examples of Moesif users leveraging this data visualization feature.